J.D. Frequently Asked Questions

 Which do you weigh more: GPA or test score?

 An applicant’s academic achievements, both on the standardized exam(s) and during their undergraduate coursework, are extremely relevant to the admissions decision.
 However, NDLS employs a holistic review process of each applicant’s submitted materials in its search to find students who would be a good fit for the NDLS community and for whom the NDLS community will be best for them as well.
-We also consider the strength of an applicant’s curriculum and any major(s) or minor(s) completed.
+We also consider the strength of an applicant’s curriculum, any major(s) or minor(s) completed, and writing ability as demonstrated in the application.

 How should I prepare for the LSAT or GRE?

 The LSAT and GRE are tests for which most students need to prepare and study.
 While that much is self-evident, however, the method of preparation will depend on the individual.
-Regardless of if you take a preparation class or study on your own, your preparation should include taking practices exams in as close to “test like” conditions as possible.
+Regardless of if you take a preparation class or study on your own, your preparation should include taking practice exams in as close to “test day” conditions as possible.

-Free and low-cost test preparation materials for the GRE from ETS: https://www.ets.org/gre/revised_general/prepare
+Free and low-cost test preparation materials for the GRE are available from ETS.

 When should I take the LSAT and/or GRE?

 NDLS utilizes a rolling admission process, so we recommend that you register for an exam prior to the start of the application cycle.
-For a score to be considered for Early Decision, you must have taken the exam before January 31.
-For Regular Decision applicants, the last score considered must come from an exam taken before February 28.
+The last score considered must come from an exam taken before February 28.
 Applicants on the waitlist may take a later exam for consideration for admission from the waitlist.

 How long should my resume be?